 Pros and cons of a higher credit limit

 While a bump to your credit line may always seem like a good idea, there are a few things to keep in mind.

-- A higher credit line can help your credit utilization – and credit scores – if you keep your balances low.
+- A higher credit line can help your credit utilization – and credit score – if you keep your balances low.